Vonshad/Offensive_Sec/linux_privesc/manual-LPE-cheatsheet.md

     history
     cat .bash_history

-*We can also attempt to locate the password name being searched.
+*We can attempt to locate the password name being used in files/filenames.
 Think outside the box.*

-For mentions of `PASSWORD=`: `grep --color=auto -rnw '/' -ie "PASSWORD=" --color=always 2>/dev/null`
+For mentions of `PASSWORD=` in files: `grep --color=auto -rnw '/' -ie "PASSWORD=" --color=always 2>/dev/null`

 For files named `password`: `locate password | more`